-In my opinion, when a recruiter asks you to solve a problem on a whiteboard they do not want to see a solution.
+When a recruiter asks you to solve a problem on a whiteboard, they do not want to see a solution.
 They do not want to know whether you managed to memorize a few algorithms!
 Seriously.

 Reversing binary tree and other questions

 Now we must pretend we are hiring a programmer.
 We have already decided to base our decision solely on the candidate’s ability (or inability) to finish some tasks.
 Should we hire a person who cannot solve a problem?

 As a matter of fact, the task does not matter.
 It makes no difference if the recruiter asks you to reverse a binary tree, sort an array, write the binary search algorithm, etc.

 We may be annoyed by being asked to do such things over and over again.
 On the other hand, imagine what we could accomplish if we spent half as much time learning the fundamentals of computer science as we do complaining about “irrelevant” interview questions.